Multi-node Acceleration for Large-scale GCNs: MultiGCN Architecture

-Algorithm~\ref{alg:round_execution} demonstrates the round execution method which includes five steps: \blackcircledempty{1} \texttt{Initialization}, where each processing node loads the round info and is configured for a new round. \blackcircledempty{2} \texttt{Load and Send}, where each processing node loads graph data including feature vectors, graph topology, and network topology, and then sends the graph data to other nodes. \blackcircledempty{3} \texttt{Receive}, where each processing node receives the replica of feature vector and graph topology from remote nodes into the aggregation buffer and the edge buffer. \blackcircledempty{4} \texttt{Compute}, where each processing node executes the \texttt{aggregate} function or \texttt{combine} function to process graph data in local or from remote. \blackcircledempty{5} \texttt{Synchronization}, where each processing node broadcasts an end signal to others when its workload in the current round is completed, and the current round is terminated after total signals from other nodes are collected.
+Algorithm~\ref{alg:round_execution} demonstrates the round execution method which includes five steps: \blackcircledempty{1} \texttt{Initialization}, where each processing node loads the round info and is configured for a new round. \blackcircledempty{2} \texttt{Load and Send}, where each processing node loads graph data including feature vectors, graph topology, and network topology, and then sends the graph data to other nodes. \blackcircledempty{3} \texttt{Receive}, where each processing node receives the replica of feature vector and graph topology from remote nodes into the aggregation buffer and the edge buffer. \blackcircledempty{4} \texttt{Compute}, where each processing node executes the \texttt{aggregate} function or \texttt{combine} function to process graph data in local or from remote. \blackcircledempty{5} \texttt{Synchronization}, where each processing node broadcasts an end signal to others when its workload in the current round is completed, and the current round is terminated after all signals from other nodes are collected.
 Note that other synchronization mechanisms can also be used for better efficiency.
 Besides, execution overlap technique is utilized in the round execution to improve resource utilization.
-After step \blackcircledempty{1}, the step \blackcircledempty{2}, \blackcircledempty{3}, and \blackcircledempty{4} can be overlapped intra round.
+After step \blackcircledempty{1}, step \blackcircledempty{2}, \blackcircledempty{3}, and \blackcircledempty{4} can be overlapped intra round.
 Moreover, these three steps can also be overlapped inter round.
-Furthermore, the step \blackcircledempty{4} is able to actively process the graph data from local to keep compute resources busy when no graph data is received.
+Furthermore, step \blackcircledempty{4} is able to actively process the graph data locally to keep compute resources busy when no graph data is received.

-The round partition and round execution method provide two benefits. \textit{First}, large neighbor lists are sliced, avoiding the compute resource underutilized due to the intensive transmission and unacceptable routing latency for a single packet. \textit{Second}, the large volume of replicas is split and processed over a set of rounds, so that replicas in each round can be totally saved in on-chip memory, avoiding the frequent transfer of replicas between on-chip memory and off-chip memory.
+The round partition and round execution method provide two benefits. \textit{First}, large neighbor lists are sliced, avoiding compute resource underutilization due to the intensive transmission and unacceptable routing latency for a single packet. \textit{Second}, the large volume of replicas are split and processed over a set of rounds, so that replicas in each round can be totally saved in on-chip memory, avoiding the frequent transfer of replicas between on-chip memory and off-chip memory.